top of page

 Wheaton College

-Originally from Seoul, Korea, Cho graduated with Summa Cum Laude and as Valedictorian from Ewha Women’s University with a Bachelor of Music in Piano.
+Originally from Seoul, Korea, Cho graduated with Summa Cum Laude honors and as valedictorian from Ewha Womans University with a Bachelor of Music in Piano, earning a full scholarship.
 After graduation, she came to the United States, studying with Menahem Pressler at Indiana University and earning a Master of Music and an Artist Diploma in Piano.
-Cho completed a Doctor of Musical Arts degree in Piano Performance at the University of Michigan under Christopher Harding with a concurrent Master’s degree in Chamber Music under Amy I-Lin Cheng, Christopher Harding, Martin Katz and David Halen.
+Cho completed a Doctor of Musical Arts degree in Piano Performance at the University of Michigan under Christopher Harding, concurrently pursuing a Master’s degree in Chamber Music under Amy I-Lin Cheng, Christopher Harding, Martin Katz, and David Halen, all while on a full scholarship.
 Additional studies include private piano study with Wonmi Kim in Italy, fortepiano with Eunji Lee at Indiana University, and harpsichord with Dawn Kalis at Indiana University.

 • Instagram